 What is Engineered Hardwood Flooring?

 Engineered hardwood floors are made up of a core of hardwood or plywood with a top layer of hardwood veneer.
 The veneer is usually between 3/16” to 1/4” thick and can be sanded and refinished like solid wood flooring as long as it’s glued or stapled to the subfloor.
 The plywood used for the midsection is composed of crisscrossing or joined layers.
 This construction technique makes engineered wood extremely stable.
 In addition, the engineered core is often composed of more stable wood species such as Poplar or Baltic Birch.
-These species are inherently more stable against humidity and temperature changes compared to the ones used for the top veneer.
+These species are inherently more stable against humidity and temperature changes than those used for the top veneer.

 What is Considered Wide Plank Flooring?